Date and time notation in Finland: Date

-The all-numeric form for dates is in the order day–month–year, using a full stop as the separator – for example: 31.5.2002 or 31.5.02.
-Years can be written with two or four digits, after the turn of the millennium usually with four, and numbers may be written with or without leading zero.
+The all-numeric form for dates is in the order day–month–year, using a full stop as the separator (for example 31.5.2002).
+Years can be written with two digits (for example 31.5.02), provided there is no ambiguity.
 The numeric form is often used in lists, letterheads, etc. A form with a stroke is also common in Swedish, especially in handwritten text: 31/5 2002 or 31/5 -02.
 The weekday may be prepended: fredag 31/5 -02.

 When the year is not specified, a trailing full stop is used, such as 31.5. for 31 May.
 This is particularly relevant in cases where the form could also be interpreted as a time of day: 20.10 represents 8:10 pm and 20.10. represents 20 October.
 Informally, the trailing full stop is often left out, but in turn the colon is used instead with times of day.

 The ISO 8601 notation (2002-05-31) is not used in normal text in Finland, but it is understood and used in some other contexts (mostly machine-generated).

 Numbering of weeks is used in Finland, and is simply expressed as in (viikko) 28; (vecka) 28 ('(week) 28') in both writing (abbreviated vk in Finnish and v. in Swedish) and speech, as well as on labels and in computer notation.
 The week begins with a Monday and week 1 is the week containing the year's first Thursday.

+The names and abbreviations of days in Finnish are as follows: